2018 EIC AWARDS

-(2) Once you have purchased tickets, please e-mail a note to email@example.com specifying the full name of guest(s) for whom tickets have been purchased.
+(1) Once you have purchased tickets, please e-mail a note to email@example.com specifying the full name of guest(s) for whom tickets have been purchased.

-(3) Bring your receipt as your gala entry voucher.
+(2) Bring your receipt as your gala entry voucher.

 The hotel features free parking and is located adjacent to the famous Casino Lac-Leamy.

-The Senior Awards of the EIC
+Senior Awards of the EIC

 The Sir John Kennedy Medal is awarded in recognition of outstanding services rendered to the engineering profession, or of noteworthy contributions to the science of engineering, or to the benefit of the Institute.
 Awarded once every two years.